 Each of the participants were MBA students who work full-time jobs.
 The participants were surveyed, and then applied activity monitors for one week.
 Later, the researchers issued surveys to the friends, family, or roommates of the participants.

-Taylor emphasized that it was simple and practical to minimize harmful behavior in the home setting.
-He stated that by burning only 587 calories, an individual is less likely to reflect his work-related negativity.
+Taylor emphasizes that it was simple and practical to minimize harmful behavior in the home setting.
+By burning only 587 calories, an individual is less likely to reflect work-related negativity.
 It would take a brisk 90-minute walk or an hour of swimming for an average American man to burn off that number of calories.

 “It’s not just good for you, it’s good for your spouse too,” the professor said in the release.

-The study published this month in the Journal of Applied Psychology
+The study is published in the Journal of Applied Psychology.